j0lama/j0lama.github.io/_posts/2017-10-23-router-attack.md

 In my case, with the *admin* user I could get access to the router.

-When yoy log in to the router throungh *ssh* the router provides you a limitate shell with some commands that allow you to modify some parameters such as the DHCP, lan parameters, and install updates and configurations.
-All this functions can be executed through the router's configuration website at 192.168.1.1.
+When you log in to the router through *ssh* the router provides you a limitated shell with some commands that allow you to modify some parameters such as the DHCP, lan parameters, and install updates and configurations.
+All these functions can be executed through the router configuration website at 192.168.1.1.

 ```bash
 $ ssh 1234@192.168.1.3